 What is a courageous conversation?
 We have them all the time.
 We have them everywhere.
 We have them with students, colleagues, administrators, and parents.
-The conversations may be a two minute conversation in the hallway or a conversation that takes place over the course of 20 days.
-The idea is that we engage in conversations that may make us not only uncomfortable, but to walk away a better person because we were able to learn from a differing perspective.
+The conversations may be a two-minute conversation in the hallway or a conversation that takes place over the course of 20 days.
+The idea is that we engage in conversations that may make us not only uncomfortable but to walk away from a better person because we were able to learn from a differing perspective.

 Listen with compassion.
 When you enter a conversation to change someone, you will be met with frustration.
 Listen to truly understand how another person’s point of view impacts them.
 Try to be aware of your thoughts while you are listening.
 When you are listening, are you not talking because you are listening or waiting to derail the other person by erupting with words that back your beliefs?